mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 gitlab_rails['enable'] = false
 mailroom['enable'] = false

-# For Redis Slave role, also change this setting from default 'true' to 'false':
+# For Redis Primary role, also change this setting from default 'true' to 'false':
-redis['master'] = false
+redis['primary'] = false
 ```

 You can find the relevant attributes defined in [gitlab_rails.rb][omnifile].